-The I Cities Summit of the Americas in April 2023 set a new milestone in our advocacy for localizing the housing agenda with a caring approach for all.
+The I Cities Summit of the Americas, held in Denver in April 2023, set a new milestone in our advocacy for localizing the housing agenda with a caring approach for all.
 The occasion was the opportunity to open a regional dialogue in the field for the first time, thanks to the session "Cities for Adequate Housing: Joining Forces Towards Local Housing Systems that Care for All."

 United Cities and Local Governments (UCLG), the Latin American Federation of Cities, Municipalities, and Associations (FLACMA), and our Committee on Social Inclusion, Participatory Democracy, and Human Rights (CISDPDH) led the session.
 It was also chaired by Leilani Farha, Global Director of The Shift and former UN Rapporteur for Adequate Housing, and Carolina Cosse, Mayor of Montevideo and President of UCLG.
 In addition, mayors from the region participated, including Victoria Woodards, President of the National Leagues of Cities and Mayor of Tacoma; Mitch Roth, Mayor of Hawaii; Berry Vrbanovic, Mayor of Kitchener; and Charlie Clark, Mayor of Saskatoon.